afforeroc/acv-analyzer/README.md

   - Azure
 ---

-# Sample Solution that uses analyze service of Computer Vision
+# Sample Solution that uses image analyzer of Azure Computer Vision
 This **Python** code is a quickstart that show how to use **analyze service** of **Computer Vision API** for local and remote images

 ## Prerequisites